chrisidso/BaseballPredictor/README.md

 I have added some notes to the jupyter notebook I was working in, to describe in greater details the steps I had to go through to retrieve the data, assemble the datasets I heeded, and create the target data (consisting of ones and zeros).

-I do not think I will continue this project into my third capstone, unless I can figure out how to get the information I need (statisctics, maybe contract/salary information) and how to mix it in with informatino I already have.
+I do not think I will continue this project into my third capstone, unless I can figure out how to get the information I need (statistics, maybe contract/salary information) and how to mix it in with information I already have.

 There are two data files.
 https://ci-baseballpredictor.s3.us-east-2.amazonaws.com/roster2017final
 https://ci-baseballpredictor.s3.us-east-2.amazonaws.com/roster2018final

+The notebook called Baseball1.ipynb loads these files.
+You can load that notebook and run it.
+The other notebook - baseball2.ipynb - has my code in it but it will probably not run.